 For trainees taking time out of training, the cost of marking outstanding essays will be £30 per essay (this is extra to membership fee).

-Membership includes 2 supervisions with senior trainer (including return to training interview if applies), admin support and references.
-It also includes discounted room rates and access to the Members’ area of the website.
+Membership includes 2 supervisions with senior trainer (including return to training interview), admin support and references.
+It also includes discounted room rates, access to the Members’ area of the website, use of library and access to Taylor & Francis Online (Journals)

 Graduates working towards accreditation as a Psychotherapeutic Counsellor or Psychotherapist.